 Strategies: a.
 Continue to work in collaboration with the Maine Department of Health and Human Services to address the significant waitlist for employment waiver services.

-REPORT ON PROGRESS: DVR developed a joint procedural directive with DHHS on long–term support and shared via webinar in November 2014 for DHHS, VR and CRP staff.
+REPORT ON PROGRESS: DVR developed a joint procedural directive with DHHS on long–term support and shared via webinar in November 2014 for DHHS, VR and CRP staff. ****Many recent changes to MaineCare waiver services now allow for increased work supports.
+DHHS staff regularly meet with DVR to share updates and problem solve employment challenges at the system and client level. ****

 b.
 Continue to work with the Maine Department of Health and Human Services to ensure that all individuals who have the waiver – but have not taken advantage of employment services – are aware of employment supports open to them through coordination between the two Departments.

 REPORT ON PROGRESS: During this last year DVR has partnered with DHHS on the implementation of the discovery model for individuals with significant disabilities “Discovering Personal Genius”.
 DVR and DHHS issued joint guidance on DPG and presented a webinar on that guidance in September 2015.
-Regular DPG training was offered for interested staff and providers.
+Regular DPG training was offered for interested staff and providers.**** During FFY 2017, in keeping with Section 511, DVR met with 47 individuals with significant disabilities who were working in sub-minimum wage settings and shared information on opportunities for them to receive services from Maine DVR leading to competitive, integrated employment in the community.****

 c.
 Complete and pilot the recently developed Career Exploration Workshop appropriate for individuals with intellectual disabilities The BRIDGE CEW has been used extensively since its release with 29 agencies trained to date by DVR staff (Clubhouse, Strive U, case management agencies, homeless shelters, schools and more)

+****REPORT ON PROGRESS: The “Bridges” Career Exploration Workshop is available online at no cost for all organizations who wish to use it with individuals with intellectual disabilities.
+Activities from the Bridges curriculum were conducted with the above-mentioned 47 individuals to better understand their employment goals and interests.****

 Goal 3 To ensure that individuals with disabilities who may be unserved or underserved or who have minority status have access to DVR services, Maine DVR will increase the numbers of individuals with disabilities from racial and minority groups from 3.2 percent in FY 2011 to meet the federal standard as determined by RSA’ s Indicator 2.1 RSA is looking at the proportion of minorities who receive services compared to the ratio of non–minorities served.
 The Federal standard is 0.80 or greater